 A homeowners exemption is a program that reduces property taxes for individuals who own and occupy their home as their primary residence.
-This is done by reducing the net taxable value of the home and up to one acre of land by half (up to a maximum amount of $100,000 taxable value).
+This is done by reducing the net taxable value of the home and up to one acre of land by half (up to a maximum amount of $125,000 taxable value).
 From 2007 thru 2016 the maximum reduction was adjusted annually using the House Pricing Index for Idaho (HPI) published by the Federal Housing Finance Agency (predecessor to the United State Office of Federal Housing Enterprise Oversight).
-Since 2017 the maximum reduction has been set at $100,000 per action by the Idaho Legislature.

 Historical Max Reductions of the Homeowner's Exemption